Ralo93/earthquake_damage_prediction/README.md

 Plotting is always a good idea, key takeaways:

 - Geo_level_ids seem to be random and rather correspond to a certain location, which makes them categorical even though they are represented as numbers.
 - Many distributions are heavily right skewed, like age, height, area.
+We might want to take care of this later with log-transformations, depending on the models we use and how much time is left.
 - Some attributes are heavily imbalanced.
 It makes sense to plot them again the target variable to check if there is a significant difference - if the minority categories correlate significantly with variations in the target, the feature could still be valuable.
-- The distribution of the target variable is left skewed, making the target imbalanced.
+- The distribution of the target variable is left skewed, making the target imbalanced, but not too badly.
+It should be fine to work with it as it is.

 ![newplot](https://github.com/user-attachments/assets/62a07560-cf48-40c1-a19d-d8f2c60e0dec)